BAM-PFA/edith/readme.md

 [insert db setup and dev setup notes from 2/2019]

-`pymm` requires some configuration of input and output paths, database configuration (only need to do this once at setup).
-There are a couple of non standard Python 3 libraries used and a couple of additional programs (see below for a list).
+`pymm` requires some [configuration](edith/app/pymm/readme.md) of input and output paths, database configuration (only need to do this once at setup).
+Since `pymm` runs its own database to record PREMIS events and file characteristics, you will need to make sure that each EDITH user (formatted Firstname Lastname) is also a user within the `pymm` database.
+From the `pymm` directory in this repo, run `python3 createPymmdb.py -m user` and follow the instructions (the user's IP address will be `localhost`).
+There are also a couple of non standard Python 3 libraries used and a couple of additional programs (see above for a list).

 ResourceSpace has some setup requirements that are [documented](https://www.resourcespace.com/knowledge-base/systemadmin/install_macosx) on its website.
 Mostly just getting the Apache server settings correct and tweaking some of the PHP got it working.